“How do I even know if my hips are tight?”

 For example, when I got off my 14+ hours of plane travel to Europe, my usually open hips were crazy tight.

-If I run stairs (naturally favoring my right leg), my right hips clenches up.
+If I run stairs (naturally favoring my right leg), my right hips clench up and sometimes causes hip pain.

 One of my favorite parts of a hip opening practice is observing how much the hips change pending what’s going on in my life (physically and emotionally), as well as how different the hips can be from side-to-side.